The log press isn’t a shoulder exercise. It’s a full-body event disguised as an overhead lift.

 The Press: Leg Drive First

-And this is where too many athletes rely on shoulders instead of legs.
+Now we press.
+And this is where too many athletes lean on their shoulders instead of their legs.

 Breathing & Bracing